How To Test The Throttle Position Sensor (1991-1995 3.0L Chrysler, Dodge, Plymouth)

 The ORG/DK BLU or DK BLU wire connects to the terminal labeled with the number 2 in the connector illustration above.

-NOTE: The TPS sensor should be connected to its connector, so you'll need to use a back probe on the backside of the connector or use a wire piercing probe to reach the signal within the wire (to see an example of this tool and where to buy it: Wire Piercing Probe).
+NOTE: The TPS sensor should be connected to its connector, so you'll need to use a back probe on the backside of the connector or use a wire piercing probe to reach the signal within the wire.
+You can see an example of this tool and where to buy it here: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 5. 5